Shivani-Kannan2101/Bank-Customer-Churn-Prediction/README.md

 Python, Pandas, Scikit-learn, SHAP, Streamlit, Matplotlib

 ## Skills used
-Excel — used only for manual EDA (pivot tables, churn rate breakdowns) in the early steps.
+Excel — used for manual EDA (pivot tables, churn rate breakdowns) in the early steps.

 Python — used for everything after that:
   Pandas/NumPy — data cleaning, feature engineering